 However, gainful employment in any area other than teaching is permitted or in any area of TRS-covered or SURS-covered employment as indicated under "Law allows limited, part-time teaching."

-The combined income from the disability retirement annuity and the earnings from the nonteaching occupation cannot exceed the salary rate upon which the annuity was based.
+The combined income from the disability retirement annuity and the earnings from the nonteaching occupation cannot exceed your benefit-based salary rate.
+To calculate your earnings limitation, subtract your annual gross annuity from the salary rate on which your benefit was based.

 If you have earnings above this limit, your disability retirement annuity may be reduced or suspended.
 If your earnings from a nonteaching occupation exceed the salary rate upon which your disability retirement annuity benefit was based, your benefit will be terminated including Teachers' Retirement Insurance Program (TRIP) insurance.